Kelli Berglund

 Kelli Michelle Berglund (born February 9, 1996) is an American actress.
-She became known for starring in the Disney XD series Lab Rats (2012–2016) and its sequel Lab Rats: Elite Force (2016).
+She became known for starring as Bree Davenport in the Disney XD series Lab Rats (2012–2016) and its sequel Lab Rats: Elite Force (2016).
 She also starred in the comedy series Now Apocalypse (2019) and the drama series Heels (2021–2023), both for Starz.

 Early life

 Berglund was born and raised in Moorpark, California, where she continues to live with her parents, Mark and Michelle (née Blandy) Berglund, and younger sister, Kirra (b.
 2002).
 She is a graduate of Moorpark High School's independent study program.
 In her spare time, she enjoys swimming and photography.
 She is of Italian, Irish, German, Swedish, English, and Scottish descent.

 Career

+2006–2012: Early career

 Berglund began her career at a young age as a series regular on TLC's Hip Hop Harry.
 TV appearances also include Are You Smarter Than a 5th Grader, and America's Next Producer.
 Berglund also appeared in the indie film, Bye Bye Benjamin.
 Her commercial credits include campaigns for Old Navy, Hyundai, Bratz, McDonald's and Mattel, among others.
 She has also appeared in print and modeling campaigns for Reebok and the Camarillo Academy of Performing Arts.
 Berglund has been honored with many awards in dance for her lyrical contemporary and jazz.
 Though she is equally versatile in these types of dance, her favorite style is contemporary — a blend of ballet and jazz.